TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/ExpressionBuilder/Index.rst

 ..  include:: _ExpressionBuilderIf.rst.txt

-This method enables to phrase "if-then-else" expressions.
-Those are translated into :sql:`IF` or :sql:`CASE` statements depending on the used database engine.
+This method is used for "if-then-else" expressions.
+These are translated into :sql:`IF` or :sql:`CASE` statements depending on the used database engine.